luisguve/strapi-plugin-ratings/README.md

 ## Submitting issues

 Issues are submitted to https://github.com/luisguve/strapi-plugin-ratings/issues.
 Please provide as much information as possible about the bug or feature request.

+## Tutorial

+For more detailed instructions on how to install, configure & use this plugin, check out [this post](https://luisguve.github.io/tutorials/how-to-enable-and-manage-use-reviews-in-your-strapi-application/)